hruzinator/caPractical/README.md

 If authentication and authorization is verified, the API will respond with a serialized JSON representation of all the reviews submitted by the user.

 # Administrator's interface
 Like most Django applications, there is an administrator's interface accessible at /admin.
 You need to be a superuser to access it.
-See [Djano's documentation](https://docs.djangoproject.com/en/2.0/intro/tutorial02/#creating-an-admin-user) for more information about creating admin users if you don't have one set up yet.
+See [Django's documentation](https://docs.djangoproject.com/en/2.0/intro/tutorial02/#creating-an-admin-user) for more information about creating admin users if you don't have one set up yet.
 All models are registered, allowing for a good deal of configurability on the part of the Administrator.

 As mentioned above, you will need to create an API key for a user in order to allow that user to access the API.
 You can do this by logging in at /admin, then going to REVIEWSAPI > Api Keys.
 In the top-right corner, you will see a button called *Add API Key*.
 You can then select a user and get an API key.
 API keys are UUID4 format keys.
 A default one is provided for you, but you can enter your own if you desire.